Announcing The Privacy Insider Book

-It comes down to this: If your organization collects, uses or stores EU citizens' personal data, regardless of where it's processed, you're covered by this law.
+It comes down to this: If your organization collects, uses, or stores EU citizens' personal data, regardless of where it's processed, you're covered by this law.

-The GDPR went into effect May 25, 2018.
+The GDPR went into effect on May 25, 2018.
 Regulators gave organizations a two-year grace period before enforcement began.

 Though the GDPR is an EU-based law, it doesn't apply to only EU companies.
 It has what's called extraterritorial reach.
 That means that even if a company doesn't operate within the EU -- say it's U.S.-based -- but has customers in the EU, it must comply with the GDPR.
 In addition, the GDPR required EU member states to pass national laws that closely mapped to the GDPR's provisions.

 The GDPR aims to give individuals — which the legislation calls "data subjects" — privacy protections but also allow businesses relying on data to survive or thrive.
-To strike this balance, the GDPR introduced new concepts on protecting data.
+To strike this balance, the GDPR introduced new concepts for protecting data.
 Those include:

 In addition, companies' partners are on the hook.
 If you process data on behalf of a company with EU citizens, you must comply with the GDPR.